 In conclusion, it has been observed that especially the energy content of the diets in the newspapers are insufficient to meet the requirements.
 Also, limited recommendations in newspapers are not sustainable, as long-term goals and behavior change are required to achieve more permanent results.
-Therefore, dietary recommendations in the media should be prepared following the recommendations of expert specificguidelines and include sustainable suggestions.
+Therefore, dietary recommendations in the media should be prepared following the recommendations of expert specific guidelines and include sustainable suggestions.
 In terms of public health, it is important to make it easier for individuals who are trying to control weight to reach a specialist.
 The number of studies evaluating newspaper articles on health and nutrition is very few in our country.
 Comprehensive studies are required to determine the social effects and effectiveness of health and nutrition news.
-There is no conflict of interest in the research.
-All authors have reviewed and approved the complete manuscript and the authors declared that this study has received no financial support.